gauravcodepro/gauravcodepro/README.md

 - Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 - All code and ideas concieved by me unless specified.
 - I learn quickly what is required and i am an applicative person.
-- Pro-active in making effective communication as communication leads to result oriented approaches.
 - Proficient in developing new approaches for code development.
-- I think very precisely before speaking as what has spoken cant be fetched back.
 - I read, code and plan well ahead as to have a planned approach of problem solving.
 - Prefer onsite work but also open to work in a hybrid environment.
 - Active time and project based approaches and solving limitations.